 ^{}MAT-ELECT must be MAT 1233 Intermediate Algebra or higher.

-(Prerequisites: NUR 1118, NUR 1229, and NUR 2339.
-Prerequisite or Corequisite: NUR 2333).
-The nursing process continues with emphasis on the evaluation of care for the adult client experiencing deprivations and/or threats to human needs.
-Emphasis is placed on decision-making skills and critical thinking.
 Care for clients with psychosocial deprivations is included.
 NOTE: Admission to the A.D.N.
 Program is required for enrollment in any NUR Course listed in this section.
 Five hours lecture and twelve hours clinical/laboratory.